What You’ll Learn 💾

 To start storing, click the Store button in the main menu.

-The Store button changes to
+The Store button then changes to:

-The Store button stays the same.
+The Store button remains unchanged.

 Always slow storing option

-In our case, this is set to 0,1 seconds.
-That's why much less disk space will be used for storage.
-Even though storage is set to slow, DewesoftX will still acquire the data at full speed, calculate the minimum, maximum, average, and RMS for this time interval, and store only those values.
+The data will be stored at intervals defined by the Static/Reduced rate (in this case, 0.1 seconds).
+As a result, much less disk space will be required.
+Even though storing is set to slow, DewesoftX still acquires the data at full speed, calculates the minimum, maximum, average, and RMS values for each interval, and stores only those values.

 Fast on trigger storing option